cybertec-postgresql/pgwatch/docs/using_managed_services.md

 confuse beginners with too much information.
-So for advanced troubleshooting it might make sense to gather some additional metrics on your own, especially given that you can also easily add custom business metrics to pgwatch3 using plain SQL, for example to track the amount of incoming sales orders.
-Also with pgwatch3 / Grafana you have more freedom on the visual representation side and access to around 30 prebuilt dashboards and a lot of freedom creating custom alerting rules.
+So for advanced troubleshooting it might make sense to gather some additional metrics on your own, especially given that you can also easily add custom business metrics to pgwatch using plain SQL, for example to track the amount of incoming sales orders.
+Also with pgwatch / Grafana you have more freedom on the visual representation side and access to around 30 prebuilt dashboards and a lot of freedom creating custom alerting rules.